 The next day, with fierce fighting still raging around the City, Dix took it upon himself to assemble a twenty-man team and in clearing a hotel, a theatre and a number of other buildings he captured twenty prisoners, including a high ranking VC official.
 He then attacked enemy troops who had entered the residence of the Deputy Province Chief and managed to save the official's wife and children.

 S/Sgt.
 Dix's bravery inspired others during the fighting and resulted in fourteen confirmed Viet Cong killed in action, the capture of twenty prisoners, fifteen weapons, and the rescue of fourteen civilians.
-For his heroic acts he was awarded the Medal of Honor by President Nixon at the White House on 16th January 1969, becoming the first Special Forces NCO to win the award.
+For his heroic acts he was awarded the Medal of Honor by President Johnson at the White House on 16th January 1969, becoming the first Special Forces NCO to win the award.

 Dix went on to accept a direct commission to 1st Lieutenant and after a twenty-year career in the military he retired as a Major.
 After leaving the Army he worked in support of government sponsored programs and owned and operated an air service in the Alaskan interior.